 Luckily, habits wear off if they are not reinforced.
 Your best option is waiting out until your dog realizes he will always have enough food and toys for himself.
 If he shows any aggressive behavior, take the issue to a trained professional and do not use punishment methods (at least until you talk with a professional) because you have no idea if they are a trigger for your dog.

 Pure breed dogs rarely end up in shelters.
 If they do, they have better chances of finding a family than other pups.

 Most of the adoptable dogs are mixes, and even if the volunteers at the shelter swear they know the combination of genes behind a particular dog, it is almost impossible to tell the breeds that originated it.

-Be warned that if looks are an important thing to you, adopting might not be the best solution.
+Be warned that if looks are important to you, adopting might not be the best solution.
 Nobody likes a person who comes into the shelter and asks to see the pure breeds only.

 Reasons to Adopt a Dog

 So after all those arguments against adopting, why do it anyway?
 Here are three simple reasons.

 Getting a dog is expensive.
 Getting a pure breed is even pricier.
 Certain dogs, like Huskies, have a high demand on the market (one trainer told me he thinks this is because of Game of Thrones' popularity).

 These dogs can be expensive and sometimes come out of puppy mills, where puppies with certain characteristics are massively produced in cruel environments